MetLife Securities, Inc. Background Information

 In July 2002, the representative’s new supervisor asked MetLife to investigate the representative for potential money laundering but MetLife did not have policies or procedures in place to timely conduct an appropriate investigation.
 A later investigation revealed a suit by another, but this did not prompt any further investigation of the agent.

 529 College Savings Plans, available in most states, offer tax-deferred growth for families to save for higher education costs.
-The NASD found that sales such plans exceeded $150 million, but MetLife did not have proper procedures to supervise the sale of 529 Plans including suitability requirements.
-MetLife agreed to the sanctions and entry of the findings without admitting or denying the NASD’s charges.
+The FINRA found that sales such plans exceeded $150 million, but MetLife did not have proper procedures to supervise the sale of 529 Plans including suitability requirements.
+MetLife agreed to the sanctions and entry of the findings without admitting or denying the FINRA’s charges.